Updated by Bobby

 Maybe you have some insider info to share on it?

-Let us know and if it's noteworthy, we'll add it to the piece and cite you as a source.
+Let us know in the comments section below and if it's noteworthy, we'll add it to the piece and cite you as a source.